kfgodel/diamond/wiki/api_guide.md

   Represents a class constructor and allows instantiations.
 Equivalent to `java.lang.Constructor`

-See [how to get Diamond objects](sources_api_guide.md) for a detailed explanation on how to get the Diamond abstraction you need
+See [how to get Diamond objects](sources_api_guide.md) for a detailed explanation on how to obtain each type of Diamond abstraction

 ## TypeInstance
 This is probably the starting object to access the rest of the API.